+3 Stop Wasting Time

+On the 7wastes: Defects, Overproduction

-Identify where you have maximum impact and focus your energies there Stop Wasting time On the 7 Wastes: Defects, Overproduction, Waiting, Non-used employee talent, Transport, Inventory, Motion, Extra processing Stop talking about how busy you are It's part of the problem and is making us more stressed Get your colleagues and employees engaged in their work Stay tuned to hear more about our activities leading up to World Productivity Day 2021.
-CAN FLEXITIME REVERSE THE HISTORICAL PRODUCTIVITY SLOW-DOWN?
-CONT...
+On the 7wastes: Defects, Overproduction, Waiting, Non-used employee talent, transport, inventory, Motion, Extra processing.

+Stop talking about how busy you are it's part of the problem and is making us more stressed.

+Stay tuned to hear more about our activities leading up to World Productivity Day 2021.

 The International Labour Organization (ILO) states, the practice of flexible time (or flexitime) allow workers and employers to schedule working hours flexibly on a daily and weekly basis.
 It focuses on introducing flexibility into how regular working hours are spread.
 Further, it contemplates that both the employer and the employee are going to work together to achieve an arrangement that balances the requirements of the particular workplace with the interests, needs and commitments of the employer outside the workplace (Flexitime and 'time banking' schemes, ILO Information Sheet No. WT-14, May 2004).
-The practice of flexitime allows for variations in work arrangement such as: - Ability to vary the number of hours worked per day up to a maximum level - Ability to vary the time of day worked - Ability to vary the number of hours worked per week - Ability to vary the days of week worked.
+The practice of flexitime allows for variations in work arrangement such as: - Ability to vary the number of hours worked per day up to a maximum level - · Ability to vary the time of day worked - Ability to vary the number of hours worked per week - Ability to vary the days of week worked.